-Welcome to Good For You Gluten Free, one of the best sources for commonsense gluten-free information.
+Welcome to Good For You Gluten Free, the #1 source for commonsense gluten-free information.
 You’ll find comprehensive information on celiac disease, gluten sensitivities, gluten disorders, and autoimmune disease.
 If you’re new here, I’d love to show you around.
-Please take a moment to read this article to learn how to navigate this site, so you get the most out of the information provided.
+Please take a moment to read this article to learn how to navigate this site so you get the most out of the information provided.
 This article contains affiliate links.
 Please see my disclosures.

 Welcome!
 I’m glad you found me here at Good For You Gluten Free.